 A well-trained Great Dane is guaranteed to lead a safer, happier, and more fulfilling life than one who is untrained.
 The saying “a well-trained dog is a happy dog” exists for a reason!
-Keep reading to learn more about the benefits of training, Great Dane training specifics, and the 3 most important commands to teach.

 Benefits of Proper Training

 - Safety – A dog that is easy to manage and responds to command is far safer than their untrained counterparts.
 In the United States alone, 1.2 million dogs are killed on roads each year.
-By training them to come (recall) when called could very well save their life.
+Training them to come (recall) when called could very well save their life.
 There are many examples that could also be used to illustrate this example, but the point is that it’s up to you as the owner to safely direct them.

 - Relationship – Dogs are supposed to be man’s best friend, right?
 A well-trained dog that is happy and easy to manage allows you to better appreciate and enjoy them.